Principled type I error rate inflation in two-arm clinical trial designs with external control information borrowing: Compromise approach

-The critical values of the FD, BD, EBPowD, RMD-Unit and CDC and CDD with $\alpha^{UP}=0.075$, $\alpha^{LOW}=0.01$, $t = 4$, and $p = 4$, for an exemplary situation are shown in Figure \ref{fig:comparison1}.
-We can directly observe the CDD and EBPowD revert back to the FD critical values for large conflict, while the RMD-Unit does not, a property which leads to the increase of TIE rate mentioned above.
+The critical values of the FD, BD, EBPowD, RMD-Unit and CDC and CDD for an exemplary situation are shown in Figure \ref{fig:comparison1}.
+The CDD and EBPowD revert back to the FD critical values for large conflict, while the RMD-Unit does not, a property which leads to the increase of TIE rate mentioned above.
 The BD leads, as expected, to critical values that can even be below 0 for extreme conflict, a property which is clearly undesirable.
 In Figure \ref{fig:comparison1} we also observe how the EBPowD or the RMD-Unit can be interpreted as specific choices of Bayesian test decision thresholds.
-Note that capping their TIE rates would also be possible, following the same procedure as the CD approaches.
+Note that capping their TIE rates would also be possible, as for the CDs, as exemplified in the case study of Section \ref{sec:casestudyMAP}.
+Figure \ref{fig:comparison1} suggests that different borrowing approaches may lead to similar, or even identical, maximum TIE rates, while inducing very different rejection regions.
+This point is further investigated in Web Appendix \ref{sec:optimality} and in Supplementary Figures \ref{fig:ph1Thr} and \ref{fig:ph1Diff}.